mhyrr/kanonical/src/pages/2020-03-18-formative.md

 > But they pretended to be and they at least strove to be.
 They tried to be.
 And now they seem like they don't try to be.

 There’s always been a bit of performance in Church.
-It’s a part of the community building that takes place there.
+It’s a part of the worship and the community building that takes place there.
 A part of doing it together.
 Admittedly, this was one of my problems with the streaming Internet version of Mass - it wasn’t my community.
 Different communities have different capacities for the performative part of worship.
 I prefer spoken Mass with no music.
-But in general, it’s also true that there’s a danger in moving the communal nature of worship in the same direction as the rest of our culture, where the Most Important Thing is to see and be seen.
+But in general, it’s also true that there’s a danger in moving the communal nature of worship in the same direction as the rest of our culture, where The Most Important Thing isn't substance but to see and be seen.

 We’re all reeling from the change that’s happened in journalism.
 Journalists were never objective, as Russ says, but at least they tried to be.
-In the search for Truth and God that is Mass and worship, we need to focus on the formative aspects even more.
+In the search for Truth and God that is Mass and worship, we need to keep our focus on the experience being formative.